 Solving the Solvable

-At its heart, our approach focuses on the supply chain—from the field to the market.
+At its heart, our approach to solving the problem of post-harvest loss focuses on the supply chain—from the field to the market.
 It starts with how and when farmers in the regions experiencing the greatest loss—especially small farmers—plant, harvest, and store their crops, and continues along the chain to consider the transportation, handling, processing, packaging, and marketing which is required to improve the amount of food that reaches consumers.
 An efficient, productive food system with minimized loss is our goal—and one that is well within reach.
 We can ensure people are fed and that small holding farmers move beyond subsistence incomes.
 The answers are evident, but they require investment, infrastructure, policy, technology, and real champions: committed collaborators across the public, private, and social sectors.